leehog/react-native-boilerplate/README.md

 ### Start your emulator:

-For example, majje is using the apt-package 'emulator', and will therefore firstly list his available virtual devices:
+For example, majje is using the apt-package 'emulator', and will therefore:

+List his available virtual devices:

 ` emulator -list-avds `